xehu/tpm-horse-race-modeling/README.md

 └── .gitignore
 ```

-By encapsulating the data cleaning (`data.py`) and modeling (`model_evaluation.py`) capacities, different iterations of models, feature selection, etc. can be efficiently tested and iterated upon.
+By encapsulating the data cleaning (`data.py`), model optimization (`model_optimzation.py`), and model evaluation (`model_evaluation.py`) capacities, different iterations of models, feature selection, etc. can be efficiently tested and iterated upon.

 ## Cleaning the dataset and generating a HorseRaceDataSet
 To clean a dataset, follow these steps: